-For three weeks each year, the January in Tucson intensive education session brings together distinguished faculty in the field of Indigenous governance and Indigenous rights, and gives them the opportunity to teach and hold discussions with Indigenous leaders, practitioners, and community members, as well as other individuals interested in Indigenous affairs.
+For three weeks each year, the January in Tucson intensive education session brings together distinguished faculty in the field of Indigenous governance and Indigenous rights, and gives them the opportunity to teach and hold discussions with Indigenous leaders, practitioners, and community members, and anyone interested in Indigenous affairs.

 The result is more than just a series of classes on Indigenous topics.
 JIT courses not only convey important information backed by research, but they allow space for a crucial dialogue to occur between Indigenous peoples from all over the world.
 This conversation provides new perspectives to familiar challenges, and helps to make JIT a truly unique educational experience.

-- Will complete 6 January in Tucson (JIT) courses
+- Will complete six January in Tucson (JIT) courses

 Continuing Legal Education (CLE)*